melezhik/swat/intro.md

 # Doing testing in swat way

 Web application testing might be tedious, but we still need it.
 In this informal article I will try to introduce you a swat - simple web application test framework as an attempt to reduce test development complexity and speed up test development process.

 The idea behind swat is quite simple.
+Web application is considered as a black box.
+No knowledge about internal structure.
+No web application internally launched as part of your tests.
+No spoofing and mock up at all.
+No objects and methods coupled with application API.
+No API at all.
-Instead of going with unit tests and interact with your application in internal level one should look at application like at black box.
-All we could with it - is to send some http requests and analyze an output.
+No. It's just a black box all you could with is to send some http requests and analyze the output.

 As rough prototype think about this command: